Growth tightness and genericity for word metrics from injective spaces: Introduction

-\begin{thmbis}{thm:growthtightness_mcg} Let $G$ act properly coboundedly on a geodesic space $(X,d)$ with a strongly contracting element and let $x_0 \in X$.
-There exists $n_0>0$ such that for all $n \geq n_0$ if $S_n$ denotes group elements whose $x_0$-orbit lies in $B(x_0,n) \subset X$, then $S_n$ generates $G$, and $G$ is growth tight with respect to $d_{S_n}$. \end{thmbis}
+\begin{mainthmbis}{GrowthTight4SomeS} Let $G$ act properly coboundedly on a geodesic space $(X,d)$ with a strongly contracting element, and let $x_0 \in X$.
+Then, there exists $n_0 > 0$ such that for all $n \geq n_0$, if $S_n$ consists of elements whose $x_0$-orbit lies in $B(x_0,n) \subset X$, then $S_n$ generates $G$ and satisfies